Billie1717/ColIVTurnover_Simulations/Analysis/.ipynb_checkpoints/Readme-checkpoint.md

 <ins>Description</ins>

 Contains an example of the use of the graph analysis.
-The second cell contains the graph analysis definitions, which take as inputs the bond topology files
+The second cell contains the graph analysis definitions, which take as inputs the bond topology files.

 <ins>Usage</ins>